davidgundry/MathsForCS/_course/graph-theory/graphs.md

 ### Adjacency Matrixes

 An Adjacency matrix is a way of representing the number of connections between different nodes.
-For example, the adjacncy matrix for the folowing graph is given below:
+For example, the adjacency matrix for the folowing graph is given below:

 <div id="ex1" style="display: block; width:100%; height:400px"></div>